Spiking Neural Networks Need High Frequency Information: Impact and Limitation

-In this work, we provide theoretical evidence that high-frequency information is essential for Spiking Transformers.
-To empirically probe the importance of high-frequency information, we design Max-Former.
-However, Max-Former should be considered just a good starting baseline for future architectural designs.
-Similar to~\cite{si2022inception}, Max-Former requires manually balancing frequency components, which demands considerable expertise when adapting to different tasks.
+Our work serves as the theoretical foundation for many existing architectural choices in Spiking Transformers.
+Specifically, in ~\cite{yao2023spike}, the authors found that directly applying known practices of MetaFormer does not achieve good results in Spiking Transformers: employing average pooling operators to replace SDSA as the token mixer surprisingly results in substantial performance degradation from 61.0\% to 41.2\%.
+Similar phenomena have been discussed in earlier works.
+For instance, Spikformer v2~\cite{zhou2024spikformer} discovered that removing the max-pooling operator in the original Spikformer~\cite{zhou2022spikformer} leads to a substantial performance drop, while adding convolution layers (which act as high-pass filters) in the patch embedding stage significantly improves the performance.
+Our work reveals the underlying principles of these architectural designs: spiking transformers need to enhance high-frequency components to alleviate the feature degradation caused by their inherent low-pass activation.
+We are well aware that there is still much space to be explored, and we hope that our Max-Former can serve as a good starting point for future research.
+For instance, similar to~\cite{si2022inception}, Max-Former requires manually balancing frequency components, which demands considerable expertise when adapting to different tasks.
 Incorporating direct frequency learning approaches like Fourier-based~\cite{li2020fourier} or Wavelet-based\cite{fang2024spiking} methods would offer more straightforward solutions.
 The main challenge, however, lies in developing efficient spike-based frequency representations.
 Overall, we believe our work will inspire more future research to advance neuromorphic computing through exploring the unique properties of spiking neurons, rather than expending excessive effort to adapt established practices from standard non-spiking neural networks.